Rawdaemad/Rawdaemad/README.md

 # 👩‍💻 About Me

 Hi!
-I'm **Rawda Emad**, a **Business Analytics graduate** passionate about transforming raw data into meaningful insights and business decisions.
+I'm **Rawda Emad**, a **Data Analytics graduate** passionate about transforming raw data into meaningful insights and business decisions.

 I enjoy working with data from the beginning of the analytics process — from **data cleaning and exploration** to **SQL analysis, visualization, dashboard development, and predictive analytics**.